richardp2/richardp2.github.io/_posts/2013-03-10-my-epic-quest.md

   * Visit the Leaning Tower of Pisa, Italy
   * Visit the Parthenon in Greece
   * Visit the Blue Domed Church of Santorini, Greece
-  * Visit the Cathedral of Saint Sava, Serbia once it is finished (I saw it in 2006, but the interior was unfinished)
+  * Visit the Cathedral of Saint Sava, Serbia once it is finished (We saw it in 2006, but the interior was unfinished)
   * Visit St. Basil’s Cathedral in Moscow, Russia
   * Ride the Trans-Siberian Railroad across Russia
   * Visit Everest Base Camp